 You can find a variety of generic versions of Plan B at different prices, including:

 - New Day

 - Fallback Solo

 - And more

 All of these are safe, effective emergency contraceptive options.
-You’d use them just as you would Plan B — simply take one pill as soon as possible after having unprotected sex.
-Next Choice used to come as two pills you took either together or 12 hours apart.
-The One Dose version allows you to take one pill, just like Plan B.
+You’d use them just as you would Plan B — simply take the medication as soon as possible after having unprotected sex.